LeeDoor/game_webserver/docs/docker.md

 # setup
-so you are here to launch the server inside docker container. but first, you need some dependencies installed on your server.
+So you are here to launch the server inside docker container. but first, you need some dependencies installed on your server.
 ## Network
 if you are running application on your home machine you probably need to edit firewall settings on your machine **and in the router**.
 ### Windows firewall